00Fjongl/js-extra/Minification/mini.md

 'long_example'.repeat(4e20).split(/(?<=^(?:[^]{3000000000000000000})+)/);
 'long_example'.repeat(4e20).split(RegExp(`(?<=^(?:[^]{${3e18}})+)`));
 ```
-An entire system may need to be redesigned if a better combination of methods appears.
+Sometimes, upon discovering a better combination of methods, an entire system may need to be reworked.
 If redesigns are too time-consuming, then they should be done thoroughly on the first try.

 Grouping code that is repeated throughout a script may drastically reduce its length.
 Functions are the most flexible method to group statements, although execution speed and memory space dip when called often.
 They can be modified to call themselves, and even replace finite loops.
 ```js